-Substitute Senate Bill No. 1530 proposes significant amendments to Connecticut's laws concerning reproductive and gender-affirming health care services, focusing on enhancing protections for both providers and patients.
-The bill requires the Secretary of the Office of Policy and Management and department heads to report on reorganization progress to the General Assembly upon request.
-It expands the definition of reproductive health care services to include "fertility" and introduces a new definition for "gender-affirming health care services."
-Additionally, it clarifies that individuals can seek damages in Connecticut regardless of their location when receiving these services, and it prohibits the Department of Public Health from denying licenses based solely on disciplinary actions from other states related to these services.
+Substitute Senate Bill No. 1530 proposes significant amendments to Connecticut's laws concerning reproductive and gender-affirming health care services.
+The bill requires the Secretary of the Office of Policy and Management and department heads to submit reports on reorganization progress to the General Assembly upon request, removing the previous stipulation that reports were only submitted upon request.
+It expands the definition of "reproductive health care services" to include fertility services and introduces a new definition for "gender-affirming health care services."
+Additionally, the bill enhances confidentiality protections for patient communications, specifying that medical records related to these services cannot be disclosed without written consent, except under certain legal circumstances.

 Statutes affected: Raised Bill: 4-38j, 52-571m, 52-146w, 20-579a, 52-155a, 54-155a